lucywi/DSI-DC1-admin/homework-policy.md

 ## The submission process

-All homework assignments will have their own Github repository, under the `ga-wdi-exercises` account.
+All homework assignments will have their own Github repository, under the `ga-dsi-dc1-exercises` account.

 1. Please **fork** new assignments.
 2. Then, **clone** your fork to your computer.